 A system of scheduled, planned or preventive maintenance tries to minimize the problems of breakdown maintenance.
 It locates weak parts in all equipments, provides them regular inspection and minor repairs thereby reducing the danger of unanticipated breakdowns.
 The underlying principle of preventive maintenance is that prevention is better than cure.
 It involves periodic inspection of equipment and machinery to uncover conditions that lead to production breakdown and harmful depreciation.
 The system of preventive maintenance varies from plant to plant depending on the requirement of the plant.
-Any company, adopting the preventive maintenance department to statistically analyze the failure pattern and replace the item before it fails, so that the breakdown can be eliminated.
-This reduces the unanticipated breakdowns, increases the availability of the equipment for production purpose, maintain optimum productive efficiency of equipment and machinery reduces the work content of maintenance job, increases productivity and safety of life of worker.
+Any company, adopting the preventive maintenance department to statistically analyze the failure of various components and equipment, which help the maintenance department to statistically analyze the unanticipated breakdowns, increases the availability of the equipment for production purpose, maintain optimum productive efficiency of equipment and machinery reduces the work content of maintenance job, increases productivity and safety of life of worker.